deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 GNOME Foundation 2.0 will happen whether it relies on my advice or not.
 It has to happen.
 GNOME Foundation 1.0 was completely unsustainable.
 I do believe the GNOME Foundation is changing for the better.
 That change isn't easy.
 There will be growing pains along the way.

 The Foundation's [bylaws](https://gitlab.gnome.org/Infrastructure/foundation-web/-/raw/1312bc359e661de6c114a34bd3c77434032a9d38/foundation.gnome.org/about/bylaws.pdf) saddle Allan with the Acting Executive Director role, just as Robert McQueen [was Acting Executive Director](https://gitlab.gnome.org/Infrastructure/foundation-web/-/blob/b2631b950cc6126262cf9659d6527c3d8f364e2a/foundation.gnome.org/about/bylaws.html#L883) for the vast majority of the preceding 5 years while he was President.
 Allan's vision for the Foundation isn't the same as my vision, and that's fine.
+My ideas aren't important.
 The important thing is that the people at the helm love GNOME and are willing to put their egos aside to ensure the Foundation is a success.
 In my 25-year career, I don't think I've ever seen the kind of commitment that Allan has to GNOME.
 The Foundation is in good hands.

 There's a mountain of work to do and the new board is taking it in stride under Allan's leadership, but they could use your help.
 If you are a GNOME Foundation member and you want to volunteer, ask the board how you can be of service.